DoctorKarma111/MRS-Smart-Light/README.md

 # 🚨 Medtek Alert Buddy Smart Light Bar 🚨

-**Alpha Version**
+**Alpha Version ( Backend_va0.1)**
-_Integrating Version (Backend_v0.1)

 This project is currently under development and is in the alpha stage.
 If you're not familiar with its purpose, this repository might not be for you.

 ---